 Make it a double and sample the best bourbon in the birthplace of American whiskey.
 Start the week-long journey at the Kentucky Bourbon Trail Welcome Center at the Frazier Museum in downtown Louisville.
 Whether you opt to tackle the 18 distilleries on the Kentucky Bourbon Trail or the 23 distilleries on the Kentucky Bourbon Trail Craft Tour or both, get ready to sip and savor arguably the finest bourbon ever.

 Indulge in a romantic rendezvous at the historic Hotel Monteleone in New Orleans’ French Quarter.
-Take s seat at the Carousel Bar & Lounge, the city’s only revolving bar, and sip its famous signature cocktails, including the Vieux Carré (Bulleit rye whiskey, Pierre Ferrand 1840, sweet vermouth, and Bénédictine with bitters).
+Take a seat at the Carousel Bar & Lounge: the city’s only revolving bar, and sip its famous signature cocktails, including the Vieux Carré (Bulleit rye whiskey, Pierre Ferrand 1840, sweet vermouth, and Bénédictine with bitters).
 After you take a spin on the carousel, head to one of New Orleans’ iconic rooftop bars for a nightcap and amazing views of the city.

 Located on York Coast in southern Maine, the charming York Harbor Inn, a collection of seven buildings along the coast, is a restful respite ripe for romance.
 The luxurious inn has the quintessential components to spark romance: mesmerizing ocean views, soothing jacuzzi tubs, crackling fireplaces, and plush four-poster beds.
 The main building boasts a pub and lavish dining room with live music on the weekends.

 Light Flight Balloons in Churchville, Maryland